hraban/cl-nix-lite/README.md

 - [ASDF best practices][ASDF best practices] to configure ASDF.

 A third way to deliver your final output is as a lisp interpreter itself, which has been configured to find a predetermined set of dependencies.

+## Emacs & SLIME (or: Working in the REPL)

+See the [Emacs & SLIME example](examples/emacs-slime) for a trick to use this during interactive development.

+It includes a cl-nix-lite alternative to `ql:quickload` for working in the REPL.

 ## Testing